ehwus/cv/README.md

 - Co-founding employee, brought on to lead commercialisation of early stage start up
 - Used Jira to plan features and manage dev timeline alongside CTO and Head of Product.
-- Occasional coding in Node.js / SQL
+- Used SQL often, and occasionally coded in Node.
 - Managed implementation of Salesforce.com
-- Scaled annual institutional revenue from $0m to $3m
+- Scaled annual institutional revenue from $0m to $3m, managing the commercial team.

 **Various publishing sales roles** (2014 - 2017)